samarpan-rai/samarpan-rai.github.io/_posts/2020-09-29-table-tennis-serve.md

 ## Conclusion

-So next time I am in an intense match, if you started serving then you serve in every odd rounds (calculated by dividing the sum of points by 2).
-I will try to use this relation and see if I can use it.
+If you started serving then you serve in every odd rounds (calculated by dividing the sum of points by 2) and vice versa.